How to tell if your Maytag Dryer Vent may be Blocked or Restricted

 Air Flow (vent to the outside) is Important

 Air flow is critical to dry clothing.
 As a wet load of laundry is tumbled in a dryer, the wet items and hot air produce moisture (steam).
-In order for the clothes to dry, this moisture has to exit the dryer to complete the drying process.
-If the moisture is not vented and allowed to leave the dryer in some way, dry times could be extended dramatically.
-Venting must run from the dryer to the outside of the home, free of obstructions and any blockages.
+For the clothes to dry, this moisture has to exit the dryer to complete the drying process.
+If the moisture is not vented and allowed to leave the dryer somehow, dry times could be extended dramatically.
+Venting must run from the dryer to the outside of the home, free of obstructions and blockages.

 CLICK HERE to see more information about how a dryer dries clothing

 Symptoms of a Blocked Vent

 Many things may indicate your house venting could be restricted.
 The following are the most common signs:

 - Long Dry Times - The most common indicator of house venting being restricted is longer than normal dry times.
 Because the hot, wet air cannot leave the dryer as easily, the clothing can still be damp at the end of a cycle.
 Getting a load of clothing dry could take multiple cycles when the vent is blocked or restricted.

 - The dryer is very warm to the touch - Because the heat stays inside the dryer, the outside could feel very warm to the touch, especially on the sides and near the bottom.